relaystr/ndk/doc/ndk_flutter/qr-scanner.md

 `retryPendingConnection` and `cancelPendingConnection` for retry and back actions.
 Return `WalletInputScanResult.connectionStarted()` after the state reaches `connected`.

 The widget classifies and validates scanned values.
-Your callback returns Return scanned values as `WalletInputScanResult.value(rawText)`.
+Return scanned values as `WalletInputScanResult.value(rawText)`.
 For pasted or typed values, pass `manuallyEntered: true` so confirmation allows editing.
 Legacy `nwcUriScanner` and `bolt12InputScanner` callbacks remain available on their type-specific dialogs.